avestamh/Generative-AI/prompt_your_AI_code_generator.md

 FINAL MANDATORY RULE

-If any requirement is ambiguous or contradicts the architecture, ask clarifying questions BEFORE writing code.
+If any requirement is ambiguous or contradicts the architecture, Ask clarifying questions BEFORE writing code.

-- a security auditor prompt

-If you'd like a full **multi-agent architecture prompt suite**, I can generate that too.